zqpxe/X-CitizenFX-Token-Extractor/README.md

 ## Disclaimer

 * Your token is saved to a file and **will not** be printed in the console.
 * Use responsibly.
 Do not share your token
+*
+## Why did I publish this
+* 95% of the FiveM community probably have no need use this tool.
+I developed this a year ago while experimenting with how the client communicates with servers and stuff like that.